camunda/camunda-docs/docs/self-managed/optimize-deployment/rest-api/event-ingestion.md

 ## Authorization

-As required by the [CloudEvents HTTP 1.1 Web Hooks for Event Delivery - Version 1.0](https://github.com/cloudevents/spec/blob/v1.0/http-webhook.md#3-authorization) specification, every [Event Ingestion REST API Request](#method-and-http-target-resource) needs to include an authorization token as a [`Authorization`](https://tools.ietf.org/html/rfc7235#section-4.2) request header.
+As required by the [CloudEvents HTTP 1.1 Web Hooks for Event Delivery - Version 1.0](https://github.com/cloudevents/spec/blob/v1.0/http-webhook.md#3-authorization) specification, every [Event Ingestion REST API Request](#method-and-http-target-resource) needs to include an authorization token as an [`Authorization`](https://tools.ietf.org/html/rfc7235#section-4.2) request header.

 Details on how to configure and pass this token can be found [here](../authorization).